Erow4/WHOOP-data---Linear-Models-Final-Project/README.md

 *Stat139: Linear Models, Final Project*

 ## 📌 Overview
 This project investigates the relationship between **exercise intensity**, **sleep quality**, and **recovery patterns** using WHOOP data.
 By combining workout and sleep data, we explore whether physical activity during the day can predict the ratio of **deep (SWS) sleep** to total sleep, and whether exercise metrics can help classify days into *good* vs. *poor* sleep quality.
 Below is a summary of our findings.
-Please see the .pdf in this repository for the complete project submission.
+Please see the .pdf in this repository for our final submission.

 ## 🗂 Dataset
 Data was collected from WHOOP exports and cleaned into a unified time-series dataset with **33 variables**, including: